|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3. Detailed legal study.

 The overview engineering study would be done by a small group of senior engineers each of whom has hands-on relevant experience with similar work.
-These engineers should list and realistically quantify and cost the major physical implementation elements to determine if any of these elements could prevent the project succeeding.
+These engineers should list and realistically quantify and cost the major physical implementation elements to determine if the cost of any of these elements is so large as to prevent the project succeeding.
 It is contemplated that this study team would include at least one expert in each of the following areas:

 Canal construction (Red River Floodway)